AskDatDude/AskDatDude.github.io/diary/entries/test.md

 <!--- metadata
-title: Leaking Files With Unicode Paths
+title: This is just a test file
 date: 2025-04-11
 slug: test
-id: 003
+id: 001
 week: Week 31
-summary: Exploring file leaks caused by Unicode paths.
+summary: This is just for testing purpouses
-tags: ["security", "unicode", "files"]
+tags: []
 --->

 ___